Tim-ats-d/Visual-dialog/CONTRIBUTING.md

 │   ├── __init__.py
 │   │
 │   ├── box.py
-│   │   Contains the parent class TextBox which serves as a basis for the implementation of the other classes.
+│   │   Contains the parent class BaseTextBox which serves as a basis for the implementation of the other classes.
 │   │
 │   ├── dialog.py
-│   │   Contains the DialogBox class, which is the main class of the library.
+│   │   Contains DialogBox class, which is the main class provides by the library.
+│   │
+│   ├── error.py
+│   │   Contains exceptions raised by the library.
+│   │
+│   ├── type.py
+│   │   Contains custom type hinting used by the library.
 │   │
 │   └── utils.py
 │       Contains the classes and functions used but not related to the libriarie.